opeolluwa/backend-for-humans/src/module_5/scripts/making-script-executable.md

 # Making scripts executable

-Earlier in this module, you wrote the first script, and executed directly in the terminal using the `sh <file_name>` commanand.
-It becomes tedious to do this repeatedly and that leads us to **making a script an executable**.
+Earlier in this module, you wrote the first script and ran it using the `sh <file_name>` command.
+Typing `sh` before the file name every time becomes tedious — that is where **making a script executable** comes in.

-You can make a script **executable**.

-Making a script executable means that you dont have to compile it every time you want to run it which is what the `sh <file_name>` command does.
-Instead, you can make it executable once and run it directly from the terminal as many times as you want.
+You can make a script **executable**, meaning the operating system will treat it like a runnable program.
+Instead of typing `sh hello` each time, you just type `./hello`.

-This is done by using the `chmod u+x <file_name>` command to compile and change the permissions of the file, allowing it to be executed as a program.
+This is done using the `chmod u+x <file_name>` command, which updates the file's permissions to allow it to be run directly.
+Think of permissions as a gate — `chmod u+x` opens the gate for your user account to execute the file.

 Consider the previous example